 Hello.
 I am a freelance writer and film critic.
 I am a regular contributor to Sight & Sound, as well as the editor of the silent cinema website Silent London.
 I have been working full-time as a journalist since 2001; I worked for the Guardian for 12 years, but turned freelance in summer 2016.

-I have written for people including Sight & Sound, the Barbican, Film4, Little White Lies, Emerald Street, and the BFI website, and I am always interested in new commissions.
-As well as film reviews, interviews and features, I am working on a book for BFI Palgrave about Pandora’s Box (1929).
-Previous publications include a chapter on silent cinema romance for the BFI Love Compendium, and an essay for the Ozu Gangster Films DVD release.
+I write for people including the Guardian, Sight & Sound, the Barbican, Film4, Little White Lies and the BFI website, and I am always interested in new commissions.
+As well as film reviews, interviews and features, I have written booklet essays for DVD and Blu-ray releases from the Criterion Collection, Indicator, Arrow Academy and Artificial Eye.

-I also introduce films, take part in panel discussions, lecture on film and journalism at UK universities and public events.
+I also introduce films, take part in panel discussions, and lecture on film and journalism at UK universities and public events.
 I regularly speak on Radio 4 and have also appeared on BBC radio (Radio 4, Radio 5 Live, the World Service) and TV as well as NPR and Monocle radio.

 I studied English Language and Literature at St Anne’s College, Oxford University and graduated with first-class honours in 2001 before going on to study for an MA with Distinction in the History of Film and Visual Media at Birkbeck College, University of London.